sketchius/task-lasso/README.md

 ## About

-An app designed to track and organize tasks.
+A To-Do List App designed to keep track of all the little things you have happening.
 Let me paint a picture for you to explain why I created this app.

 > You're at the grocery store, done shopping, and headed to the front of the store.
 You happen to cut through the aisle with all the greeting cards.
 Seeing them, you suddenly remember that you need to write a thank you letter to your grandma for that lovely birthday present... uh, three months ago.
 You keep forgetting!